green-code-initiative/ecoCode-common/doc/INSTALL.md

 #### How to install and use GPG command line tool ?

-on MAC OS :
+on MAC OS (for the moment) :

 - `brew install gpg` to install tool
-- `gpg --version` to check version
+- `gpg --version` to check version of GPG tool
 - `gpg --gen-key` to generate private and public keys : WARNING, you need to remember passphrase used to generate keys
-- `gpg --list-keys` to list keys
+- `gpg --list-keys` to list keys (and display expiration date)
-- `gpg --keyserver keyserver.ubuntu.com --send-keys <MY_PUBLIC_KEY>` to send public key to keyserver : MANDATORY to publish on Maven Central
+- `gpg --keyserver keyserver.ubuntu.com --send-keys <MY_PUBLIC_KEY>` to send public key to one fo web key servers : MANDATORY to publish on Maven Central
 - `gpg --keyserver keyserver.ubuntu.com --recv-keys <MY_PUBLIC_KEY>` to get public key from keyserver : TO check if our public key is ok and known by keyserver
-- `gpg --output private.pgp --armor --export-secret-key "<MY_PUBLIC_KEY>"` to export private key in a file
+- `gpg --output private.pgp --armor --export-secret-key "<MY_PUBLIC_KEY>"` to export private key to a local file

-Version of GPG command line tool used to generate keys :
+For information, version of GPG command line tool :
 ```sh
 ❯❯❯ gpg --version